Child care and schools

 Applications for after-school care are handled through the Child Care Administration at Uppsala municipality.
 Please note that the relevant pages are only available in Swedish, but if you contact the Child Care Administration, (tel. +46 18 727 00 00 or email@example.com) they will guide you through the application process.

 Open pre-school is a meeting place for adults and their children aged 0 to 5 years.
 At the open pre-school you can meet other parents and share your thoughts, ideas and experiences of being a parent while the children play.
-Usually, activities such as singing together, reading stories, playing games, painting and drawing are organized.
+Usually, activities such as singing together, reading stories, playing games, painting and drawing are organised.
 Parents are responsible for their children during the time they spend at an open pre-school.